04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 When you’re using a plate carrier you’re highly probably also using some sort of primary weapon system.
 And handling a weapon is always done closely to your body.
 So the interaction of both your gun and sling with your plate carrier is a very important issue to think about.
 This way, you don’t get stuck and don’t look stupid when doing serious stuff.

 By the way, there are many different sling systems and also different ways to mount one to your gun.
-If you’ve got no clue for what sort of sling to get and what possibilities and disadvantages they each provide, we’ve already covered that in other videos/blogs in the past.
-We’ll put the links on the images below.
+If you’ve got no clue for what sort of sling to get and what possibilities and disadvantages they each provide, we’ve already covered that in another video/blog in the past.
+We’ll put the link on the images below.

 Whatever sling system you use, it’s critical to test what you can easily reach on your kit when your weapon is hanging down.
 You also best test how your sling behaves when you put your buttstock under your armpit for those high-ready positions, switch shoulders to see what happens and learn what happens with your gun and sling if you reach for your secondary.